 Service Provider shall provide Billtrust with the technical means, consistent with the way the Services are provided, to request the deletion of Personal Data upon the request of Billtrust, unless Applicable Laws require storage of any such Personal Data.

 Service Provider shall promptly, following the date of cessation of Services involving the Processing of Personal Data, at the choice of Billtrust, delete or return all Personal Data to Billtrust, as well as delete existing copies, unless Applicable Laws require storage of any such Personal Data.
-In the event that Billtrust has not specified its choice, it shall be deemed that Service Provider is obliged to return all Personal Data to Billtrust.
+In the event that Billtrust has not specified its choice, it shall be deemed that Service Provider is obliged to delete all Personal Data from Billtrust.

 Service Provider shall also cause all Sub- Processors that may have received any Personal Data to delete or return, as applicable, all such Personal Data without undue delay.